-A GREAT holiday breakfast!
-This high-protein, low-carb, one-skillet meal has a real Sicilian flavor when you use fresh basil, rosemary, and parsley.
+This high-protein, low-carb, one-skillet meal has a real Sicilian flavor when you use fresh herbs like basil, rosemary, and parsley.
 My vegan Spicy Cheese Sauce adds a tantalizing flavor that’s completely dairy-free.
 That’s because the rich, mellow flavor of this cheese is so compatible with Italian foods.
 You’ll love this sauce and will want to pour it on everything!
 The sauce is made of coconut butter, nutritional yeast, and lemon juice, yet tastes almost exactly like aged cheese.

 It gives a subtle savory taste that’s completely vegan and dairy-free.
 Spicy “no-cheese sauce” is easy in a small blender.
 You can store the sauce in the freezer.
 I like to pour it into an ice cube tray, freeze overnight, then transfer cubes to a freezer bag to save for up to 3 months.
 Or you can store the sauce in the refrigerator for 3 days.
 This is a very tasty and nutrient-dense breakfast!
 If you are nightshade-intolerant, omit the tomato.
 Tomato is not native to Sicily, as it hails from South America.
 Ha Ha!
 Serves 2.

 - 1/2 cup thick full-fat, unsweetened coconut milk